nicolet5/DiffCapAnalyzer/docs/paper/paper.md

 Traditionally, when using differential capacity plots, researchers have drawn conclusions based on an arbitrarily chosen subset of cycles and reported mainly qualitative claims on how peaks shift during cycling, due to the difficulties in analyzing the full amount of data produced in the differential capacity plots.
 Additionally, although it is known that peak shapes and areas correlate to important electrochemical events, only a few papers report using peak deconvolution as a method to interpret dQ/dV plots [@torai_nakagomi_yoshitake_yamaguchi_oyama_2016; @aihara_ito_omoda_yamada_fujiki_watanabe_park_doo_2016; @bian_model_2019; @huang_incremental_2019; @he_comparative_2020].
 Further, there does not exist any standardized method for peak deconvolution of differential capacity plots.

-The software described herein, DiffCapAnalyzer, has been developed to address the drawbacks associated with differential capacity analysis by processing cycling data in a chemistry agnostic manner.
+The software described herein, DiffCapAnalyzer, has been developed to address the drawbacks associated with differential capacity analysis by processing cycling data in a chemistry-agnostic manner.
 This is done by calculating differential capacity from the given raw cycling data using Equation 1, cleaning and smoothing the dQ/dV plots, and performing automatic peak locating and deconvolution for every cycle within the dataset.

 $$(dQ/dV)_i=(Q_i-Q_{(i-1)})/(V_i-V_{(i-1)})\tag*{(1)}$$